simonschoe/blogdown-website/content/project/working_paper.md

 +++
 # Publication section created with the Pages widget.
-# This section displays peer-reviewed from `content/publication/`.
+# This section displays working paper from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.